mostafa-rizk/java-project-5-nest-egg-part-2/README.md

 Add the expenses and the number of years of retirement as command line arguments to your code.
 Don't forget to update the usage instructions.

 Note that if the retirement fund balance becomes negative, expenditures should continue to be subtracted, and the growth rate comes to represent the interest rate on the debt (i.e. the formulas in the above table still apply).

+## Part 4: Retirement Budget
+Suppose you would like to budget your annual retirement expenses such that by the time you pass on, you will have no retirement funds left (leaving no money for your children).
+One way to determine what your expense budget should be is to try different values of expenses and determine how many years you will be able to be retired before your money runs out.
+There are several possible strategies one can use for picking different expenses to test, for example:
+* You can start with a low number and progressivelly increase it until your savings = 0 at the end of your retirement.
+* You can start with a high number and progressivelly decrease ...
+* or you can try [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).

+Modify the code so that if the user leaves out the `expense` command line argument the program automatically calculates the maxium amout of expenses for a given length of retirement.